-After two winters of stuffing my face around town, I thought I would put together a guide to Saigon street food, gathering some of the places I love in one place.
+After two winters of stuffing my face around this city I love, I thought I would put together a guide to Saigon street food, gathering some of the places I keep coming back to in one place.
 These are not the absolute best of everything, but rather a cross-section of delicious, cheap and authentic foods that are also conveniently located.
 I tended to head to outer districts more often, on the hunt for that bun mam a friend told me about, or what was billed as “the best Peking duck in town” by my enthused landlady.
 While fun side trips to outer districts are great, I wanted to put together a post that would be more helpful for short-term trips.
 The restaurants and street stalls below are fairly central to where most travellers stay, meaning people can frequent them even if in town only briefly.

 Fasten your seatbelts, people: this post is close to 10,000 words long.

 This post was most recently updated: in July 2016